 A RACE FOR SPECIALISTS

 The staying division of flat racing is a specialist one.
 That extends beyond the horses.
-In fact, only one horse has ever won the Yorkshire Cup twice.
+In fact, only two horses has ever won the Yorkshire Cup more than once.
 That’s a record that’s unlikely to change given the weight penalty given to winners of Group 1 and 2 races.

 In terms of jockeys, experience certainly helps.
 The legendary Lester Piggott knew just what it took to guide a horse around this 1 mile 6 furlong trip and used all of his experience to ride a record eight winners of the Yorkshire Cup between 1961 and 1982.